-So why is it in a time where we have so many ways to connect with each other, no matter where we are in the world, that more of us feel lonelier than ever.
+So why is it in a time when we have so many ways to connect with each other, no matter where we are in the world, that more of us feel lonelier than ever?

-Access to connect with anyone, anywhere, anytime though technology is amazing, yet if we step back and examine this in more detail, how has it affected the quality of our connections?
+Access to connect with anyone, anywhere, anytime through technology is amazing, yet if we step back and examine this in more detail, how has it affected the quality of our connections?

 Are they meaningful or have we just learnt to develop lots of superficial connections that are causing pain and frustration?

 I’ve written about the lost art of connection between humans, the rise in mental health issues and the part that technology and social media play in this in great detail before.

 The themes of depression, anxiety and the desire for meaningful connections and relationships arose in my mind again after watching this fantastic video from creator Matt D’Avella called the “Loneliness Epidemic”.

 The interviewee Johann Hari, who is also the author of a book I’m about to begin a journey with called “Lost Connections”, gave a very compelling case on some of the deeper issues surrounding the global rise in anxiety and depression in our society.

 One of the things that struck me in this video was Johann’s stat on the common figure people would answer with when asked “How many close friends could you call in a crisis for help”.